Storden, Minnesota: Politics

-Storden is located in Minnesota's 7th congressional district, represented by Collin Peterson, a Democrat.
+Storden is located in Minnesota's 7th congressional district, represented by Michelle Fischbach, a Republican.
 At the state level, Storden is located in Senate District 22, represented by Republican Doug Magnus, and in House District 22B, represented by Republican Rod Hamilton.

 Educational institutions

 Storden is part of the consolidated Red Rock Central School District.
 The district comprises the southwestern Minnesota towns of Sanborn, Lamberton, Jeffers, and Storden with the Elementary School and Red Rock Central High School in Lamberton.
 The school mascot is the Falcon.
 From 1971 until consolidation with Sanborn and Lamberton in 1992, Storden was combined with Jeffers as the Storden-Jeffers Senior High School.
 The school's mascot was the Chiefs.
 Prior to 1971, the Storden High School "Tigers" played in the Red Rock Conference with other neighboring schools like Westbrook, Jeffers, Sanborn, Lamberton, and Walnut Grove.

-Other sports only pairings included Windom-Storden-Jeffers for cross-country from the late 80's to 1992.
+Other sports only pairings included Windom-Storden-Jeffers for cross-country from the late 80s to 1992.
 In 1990 Westbrook-Storden Jeffers (Chargers) were paired for football, and again from 91-92 as the Red Rock Chargers that added Walnut Grove to Westbrook Storden Jeffers.
-WWG & RRC are currently paired for wrestling.